Gapless symmetry-protected topological phases and generalized deconfined critical points from gauging a finite subgroup: 1-D -gauged Bose-Hubbard model

 It is not surprising that Eq.~(\ref{eq: alpha}) is also the effective action of the 1-D SPT phase in Ref.~\cite{verresen2022higgs} where an Ising model is gauged.
 However, the total symmetry we are considering is $U(1) \times W$ instead of $W \times P$ in that work.
 Instead of the Higgs phase, our focus here is more on the critical phase.
 In Ref.~\cite{verresen2022higgs}, they suggested that the critical point is a ``symmetry-enriched quantum critical point" studied in Ref.~\cite{verresen2021gapless} .
 Here, our critical phase is more closely related to the ``intrinsically gapless SPT phase" proposed in Ref.~\cite{Thorngren2021}.
 In that work, the (fermionic) parity is gapped by interactions, while in our discussion, the parity is simply gapped by emergent gauging.
 The SPT string order parameter in our case is simply $ \langle \sigma_{i-1/2}^x (-1)^{n_i}... (-1)^{n_j}\sigma_{j+1/2}^x \rangle =1$ while Higgs order parameter $ \langle b_i^\dagger \sigma_{i+1/2}^z...\sigma_{j-1/2}^z b_j\rangle $ vanishes in the thermodynamical limit.
 Since $H^2( U(1)\times \bbz_2 , U(1))=0$, there is no nontrivial \textit{gapped} SPT phase protected by $U(1)\times W$, based on the complete classification of conventional bosonic SPT phases in 1-D \cite{chen2013}.
 In other words, if OBC is used for our gapless SPT phase, we cannot gap out the bulk without destroying the edge degeneracy or breaking the total symmetry.

 Conceptually, constructing intrinsically gapless SPT phases using partial gauging as we discussed in this work is easier than the approach used in Ref.~\cite{Thorngren2021}.
 The mixed anomaly between the quotient symmetry and the dual symmetry is a direct consequence of the nontrivial group extension and does not depend on the details of the Hamiltonian.
 In Ref.~\cite{Thorngren2021}, the authors considered a fermionic system, but the analysis above is obviously generalizable to fermionic systems even though the fermionic parity cannot be spontaneously broken and spin structures may need to be taken into account.
-As long as there is no other SSB order, the gauged Luttinger liquid of spinless fermions with $W=\prod_{i}\sigma_{i+1/2}^z $ preserved is a gapless SPT phase.
+Indeed, a similar analysis can be found in Ref.~\cite{borlar2021gauging}.
+There, they gauged the fermionic parity of a free spinless fermionic chain.
+Hubbard interactions can also be added.
+As long as there is no other SSB order, the gauged Luttinger liquid of spinless fermions with $W$ preserved is a gapless SPT phase.
+Spinful fermions can also be studied.
+Note that gauging the fermionic parity produces a bosonic theory that does not depend on spin structures.
+In particular, gauging the parity of a 1-D Dirac fermion theory yields the $XY$ model with a BKT transition \cite{karch2019}.

 Even though we have focused on a canonical ensemble with even parity, the analysis carries over to a grand canonical ensemble.
 Then both even and odd parity sectors should be taken into account, especially when OBC is used.
 The essential physics stays almost unchanged.
 For example, the ground state degeneracy for both PBC and OBC is the same as in Fig.~\ref{fig1d}(b).
 The anomaly analysis is similar.
 For more details, see Appendix~\ref{app_gce}.